Learn to get the word out with media relations pieces

 Think Like a Reporter

-Learn to write news releases that your readers will love, and no editor will be able to pass up.
+Learn to write press releases, case studies and other online PR pieces that your readers will love, and that no editor will be able to pass up.

 - Go beyond “new and improved” to information readers really want to know about your product or service.